fiddur/slides/biohacking.md

 Note:
 * What it is
-* How it's done in general
+* How it can be done
 * What I do
 * Discussion